 - Send test swipes: Using your new device, swipe or scan several test cards into an email then send it along to the support team.
 Be sure to identify the unique ID in each string.
 This will allow us to write an expression into Engage that isolates the ID number and ties it to the correct user account.

-- Example: Let's say you swipe your card and it looks something like this: ;STUDENTNAME&078?0012345.
+Example: Let's say you swipe your card and it looks something like this: ;STUDENTNAME&078?0012345.
 Somewhere in the string there should be a unique identifier that is specific to the student.
 Most of the time this is the student ID.
-Make sure to identify the student ID, or whichever unique identifier you're using, in the example that you send to support.
+Make sure to identify the student ID, or whichever unique identifier you're using, in the example you send to support.

 - Load unique card identifier: In order for Engage to understand the data that is collected and associate it with users the system first needs to be configured to identify the specific unique information that is contained on the magnetic stripe or barcode of an ID card.
-To set up the Engage system there are two options to discuss with our support team.

 When these steps are complete, you'll be ready to swipe!
 Check out our article on tracking event participation to learn more about how to utilize your card swipe system with Engage events.